DO NOT USE KONNECTED WITH CRITICAL FIRE AND LIFE SAFETY EQUIPMENT

 Smoke detectors should be replaced every 10 years according to the U.S. Fire Administration.
 Chances are pretty good that your smoke alarms are older than that.
-If they are, that's ok.
-You may be able to replace them and re-use the wiring in the wall to connect them to Konnected.
+If they are, that's ok, they're fairly easy to replace.

-- How were they connected to your old alarm panel?
+- Were they connected to your old alarm panel?